 Listen to Paul’s bass on this track.
 When you have a good copy and the bass notes are clearly defined, you can hear him doing all kinds of interesting things throughout the song.
 I remember playing the MoFi not long ago and noticing how that pressing’s lack of bass definition robbed Paul of his contribution to so many of these songs.
 When the bass is blubbery, it’s difficult to follow his parts.

 Here Comes the Sun

 The best pressings are full of TUBEY MAGIC here — sweet and smooth, but still present and clear.
 There should be no trace of grain or spi on their voices if you have a good copy.
 This is DEMO DISC MATERIAL.
 If you have the system for it, you can show people the sound of the Beatles in a way few have ever heard.

 One of the toughest tests for side two, along the lines of Maxwell’s Silver Hammer.

 She Came in Through the Bathroom Window

-Having heard a number of audiophile systems (especially recently) that have trouble getting this part of the spectrum right, it will not surprise me that many will not find the MOFI objectionable and may even prefer it to these good British copies.
-The point I’m belaboring here is that when it’s right, it’s RIGHT and everything else becomes more obviously wrong, even though it’s only slightly wrong.
+Having heard a number of audiophile systems (especially recently) that have trouble getting this part of the spectrum right, it would not be surprising that many of you do not find the typical MoFi objectionable, and may even prefer it to the good British copies.
+The point I’m belaboring here is that when it’s right, it’s RIGHT and everything else becomes more obviously wrong, even if only slightly wrong.

 Carry That Weight